cityofaustin/atd-airflow/README.md

 ### Airflow Webhook

 The Airflow stack contains a webhook, provided by a flask app running in a docker container named `webhook`.
 It listens for `GET` requests, which it will respond with a status message and for `POST` requests, where it will verify the `X-Webhook-Key` header, and if it's a match, issue a `git pull` on the checkout, causing our DAGs to be updated from `production` as found in GitHub.
-Airflow will immediately pick up on the changed DAG files and begin to operate under the their directives.
+Airflow will immediately pick up on the changed DAG files and begin to operate under their directives.

 ### Airflow Webhook Proxy system via [smee.io](https://smee.io/)